mottaquikarim/dev/blog/content/posts/hacking-covid-appointment-queue.md

   <option value="0.10">Slowest (0.1)</option>
 </select>

-_In this particular walkthrough, the script actually does find an appointment slot however due to a small bug in validating phone numbers the actual confirmation fails (thank god! as this was just an example and not meant to be "real")_
+_In this particular walkthrough, the script actually does find an appointment slot fairly quickly however due to a small bug in validating phone numbers the actual confirmation API call fails (thank god! as this was just an example and not meant to be "real")_

-^ For fun, let's expound on what the phone number validation was about.
+^ For fun, let's expound on what the phone number validation bug was about.

 For whatever reason, the phone number that is input into the system by the user as part of the **contact info** stage is stored as: **(XXX) XXX-XXXX**.
 However, the appointment confirmation API endpoint raises a validation exception when it sees this, returning: